-- to build a globally competitive business - to provide a growth platform for our people - to deliver to our customers the highest levels of service - to earn profit respectably - to be leaders in our business by harnessing creativity and challenging convention - to deliver to our shareholders a commitment to work with integrity and intelligence at all times
+- to build a globally competitive business - to provide a growth platform for our people - to deliver to our customers the highest levels of service - to earn profit respectably

 The company has evolved beyond all recognition since those early days - from humble garage start-up in Mumbai to an international powerhouse working with the world's leading content creators and technology companies - but our mission remains the same.
 And we remain determined to deliver on what we set out to do all those years ago.